Simyon264/Obot-ma/README.md

     > Check how cap something is
     > **Usage** `cap [anything]`
 - Config
-    > Changes or reads a config
+    > Modifies or reads a config
     > **Usage** `config <read <config>>`
 - Dice
     > Roll the dice.